Edgerton Park

 Community Use

-Edgerton Park is managed through a partnership between the City of New Haven and the Edgerton Park Conservancy, a non-profit organization dedicated to preserving and enhancing the park's features and organizing community programs.
+The park is managed through a partnership between New Haven and the Edgerton Park Conservancy, a non-profit that maintains the space and organizes community events.

 All Features & Facilities